sunpy/sunpy/doc/source/dev.rst

 -------

 This is a brief tutorial on how to write and run SunPy unit tests.
-To work with the contents of this document, you will need to install the `pytest <http://pytest.org>`_ package, which can be found on `PyPI <http://pypi.python.org/pypi>`_.
+To work with the contents of this section, you will need to install the `pytest <http://pytest.org>`_ package, which can be found on `PyPI <http://pypi.python.org/pypi>`_.